 Drs.
-Larissa Bishop and Rebecca Vander Baan are both qualified to administer.
+Larissa Bishop and Rebecca Vander Baan are both qualified to administer Botox treatment takes about 30 minutes, patients can experience relief from their symptoms for up to four months..
 Botox is a powerful muscle relaxant with few side effects, making it perfect for patients who have jaws that clench, lock, or contribute to headaches and migraines.
+While the average

 Am I a Candidate for Botox?

 Each patient is different.
-That’s why our dentists will need to meet with you to discuss the symptoms you’d like to treat, as well as evaluate your medical history.
+That’s why our dentists will need to meet with you to discuss the symptoms you’d like to treat with Botox, as well as evaluate your medical history.

-- Migraines and Headaches: We may recommend jaw clenching.
+We may recommend jaw clenching.
 Botox helps relax the muscles in your jaw to reduce the intensity and number of times you bite down and clench.
 This helps you protect tooth enamel, temporomandibular joints, and other oral structures from long-term damage.caused by

 What Can I Expect?

-Most patients describe the injections as feeling like a “small pinch.”
+Most patients describe Botox injections as feeling like a “small pinch.”
 Once you’re ready, we’ll have you contract the muscles in your jaw and face to determine the most appropriate injection sites.

 Next, one of our dentists will inject several units of Botox into the targeted muscle or gland.
 Botox stays where it’s injected, which means you won’t have to worry about it affecting other areas of your body.
 Since the procedure is minimally invasive, you should be able to return to work or school after your appointment.